teleportaloo/PDX-Bus/Shortcuts.markdown

 # Introduction

 PDX Bus is scriptable using either Shortcuts and URL schemes.
-The shortcuts app or other apps  can access URL schemes.
+The shortcuts app or other apps can also access URL schemes.

 [The Apple shortcuts app](https://support.apple.com/en-us/HT208309) allows users to write scrips on their devices.
-Here are some examples of what is availabe.
+Here are some examples of what is available.
 Be nice.

 Note:  to load any shortcuts you need to change the "Allow Untrusted Shortcuts" setting for the Shortcuts app.
 I suggest turning that back off again when you are done.

 # PDX Bus URL to Launch And Show Arrivals For Stops
 Launches PDXBus and displays arrivals for the listed stops.